A selection of sites that I am following and interested in.

 Julie: Artisans' Gallery - (now closed) - opened in 1973 in New York City.
 It was the first gallery devoted to handmade clothing as an art form.

-Randall Darwall - is a handweaver and designer who has been working in New England for over thirty years.
-His studio has evolved steadily into a small collaborative community of artisans creating unique textiles.
+Randall Darwall - 1948-2017 was a handweaver and designer who worked in New England for over thirty years.
+His studio evolved steadily into a small collaborative community of artisans creating unique textiles.